naturalsolutions/ecoReleve-Data-old/README.md

 ------------
 1. Clone the reposirory
 2. Run **bower install**
+3. `cp js/config.js{.default,}`
-3. Make the folder available through your web server
+4. Make the folder available through your web server
-4. Allow directory browsing on the folder **modules/input/data/**
+5. Allow directory browsing on the folder **modules/input/data/**

 Technologie used
 ------------